Activists: Likely slave cemetery should scrap $9.4B project

 “This is hallowed ground,” she said.

+Information about the potential burial grounds is in documents made available to the public during the public comment period and throughout the permitting process, said a statement from Janile Parks, spokeswoman for FG LA LLC, the corporation created to build the 14-plant complex.

-The corporation that was formed to build the 14-plant complex, FG LA LLC, said it respects the one burial ground it has found and is working with state officials to protect it.
+The company respects the one burial ground it has found and is working with state officials to protect it, Parks said.

 The land where four human burials were found was probably a slave cemetery because there were no records of it and the owners of the plantation in question were not buried on their land, according to an archaeological survey made for the company.
 However, the bones might be those of Civil War soldiers, because the plantation “was the focus of intense fighting” during the war, the archaeologists reported.

-Once its location was known, the company fenced the area, according to an emailed statement from spokeswoman Janile Parks.
+Once its location was known, the company fenced the area, Parks said in an emailed statement.
 The company will comply with all state and federal requirements to ensure the site remains protected, the statement said.

 The likely site of a second cemetery was apparently destroyed when a former owner dug a 10-foot-deep (3-meter-deep) “borrow” pit to get dirt for construction in another area, according to the documents.